Space

 Who launched Proba-3?

-The two Proba-3 spacecraft were launched together by the Indian Space Research Organisation’s (ISRO) PSLV-XL launcher.
-This vehicle provided the necessary power at a reasonable cost to place the combined 550-kilogram pair into their highly elliptical (or elongated) orbit, which required ascending to 60,000 kilometres from Earth before descending to just 600 kilometres.
+The two Proba-3 spacecraft were launched together by the PSLV-XL launcher of the Indian Space Research Organisation (ISRO), which provides the required performance at a reasonable cost to place the combined 550-kilogram pair into their highly elliptical orbit.
+This orbit involves reaching an altitude of 60,000 kilometres from Earth before descending to just 600 kilometres.

-Sener, as the Prime Contractor, developed the satellite platform and the formation flying system for this pioneering space mission.
+Sener, as Prime Contractor, developed the satellite platforms and the formation flying system for this pioneering space mission.

 When was the Proba-3 space mission launched?

-Why will the Proba-3 mission represent a technological and scientific revolution?
+Why is the Proba-3 mission a technological and scientific breakthrough?

-The Proba-3 mission is marking a milestone in space exploration thanks to its innovative formation flying approach and its miniaturised satellites.
+The Proba-3 mission represents a major milestone in space exploration thanks to its innovative formation flying approach and its miniaturised satellites.

-This technology allows for the creation of a modular system in orbit capable of functioning with the precision of a single piece, thanks to its millimetre-level operation.
-In this way, formation flying enables the creation of complex structures, such as telescopes, which would be very costly to launch into space due to the dimensions required during operation.
+This technology enables the creation of a modular system in orbit capable of operating with the precision of a single structure, thanks to its millimetre-level accuracy.
+In this way, formation flying makes it possible to build complex structures, such as telescopes, which would otherwise be very costly to launch into space due to the large dimensions required during operation.

 This technology opens new frontiers in astronomy, geodesy, and Earth observation.
-Specifically, as Proba-3 is capable of generating its own solar eclipses, it allows for very long-duration observations of the solar corona, achieving unprecedented precision.
+In particular, Proba-3’s ability to generate its own solar eclipses allows for very long-duration observations of the solar corona, achieving unprecedented precision.

 News